 - No origination fees: You don’t have to worry about paying any application or origination fees with an Amex personal loan.

-- Option to have money sent directly to a credit card: One of the ways you can receive your funds for an Amex personal loan is to have the money added to a current credit card (if you’re eligible).
-This can make consolidating credit card debt simple.
-However, you cannot use the funds to pay off an Amex credit card.
+- Option to have money sent directly to a credit card: One of the ways you can receive your funds for an Amex personal loan is to have the money disbursed directly to a current credit card (if you’re eligible), helping pay down its balance.
+This can make consolidating credit card debt a little simpler.
+However, you cannot use these funds to pay off an Amex credit card.

 Cons of American Express Personal Loans